dunadube/zk-http/README.md

 ## Examples

 Take a look at the examples directory for a working example of a webserver making calls to two service instances (uses sinatra).

+**NOTE**: a local Zookeeper service must be running on port 2181 for the examples to work!!!

- Basically you use it like this:
+Basically you use zk-http like this:

     # Lets say we want to call a service called "foo"
     # create an http client with connection pooling and a simple load balancing strategy